INN/docs/style-guides/code/wordpress.md

 Refer to our [best practices for PHP](https://github.com/INN/docs/blob/master/style-guides/code/php.md) as the baseline for working with WordPress.

 - Get familiar with WordPress' [Theme Development](http://codex.wordpress.org/Theme_Development) documentation.
 - Embrace doing things The WordPress Way.
-Your software will be easier to maintain as new versions of WordPress are release and easier for others to contribute to.
+Your software will be easier to maintain as new versions of WordPress are released and easier for others to contribute to.

 ### Specifics